Feed your immune system with these foods

 By feeding your body a variety of whole foods, while reducing or eliminating those chemicals and substances that increase chronic inflammation, you can improve how your immune system functions.

 This is only one lifestyle area that impacts our immune systems, so it is best to consider how you can improve not only your diet, but also your sleep, exercise, environment, and stress management.
-If you need help, consider connecting with a health coach.
+If you need help, consider connecting with a care manager.